← Guides

 The middle path: a specialist who isn't an agency

 There's a category of work that doesn't fit "do it yourself with a no-code tool" but also doesn't justify a full software development agency.
-Most business automation lives here: technically demanding enough to need real skills, but scoped enough that a one-person specialist can deliver it faster and cheaper than a team.
+Most business automation lives here: technically demanding enough to need real skills, but scoped enough that a focused specialist can deliver it faster and cheaper than an agency team.